Yaroslav-K-V/Number-Guessing-Game-on-Python/README.md

 User-friendly interface: The game provides clear instructions and feedback to guide the user.

 Random number generation: The game generates a random number within the specified range for each round.

+Number guessing timer: Using the Python library, the time taken by the user to guess a number is calculated.

+Saving records: Using the OS and JSON libraries, the saving of player records is implemented.
+The text file is created at the first game.
+As a result of a successful number guess, the user's name, the number of used attempts, and the game time are stored in the file.
+The display of these statistics is also implemented.